Jiaqing-ASU/decisiontree-tests/README.txt

 function.cpp contains the functions which will be used in DecisionTree.cpp and DecisionTreeUseRules.cpp.

-traintennis.txt is a training dataset for building Decision Tree.
+train.txt is a training dataset for building Decision Tree.

-testtennis.txt is a small test dataset which contains 300 instances.
+smalltest.txt is a small test dataset which contains 300 instances.

 largertest.txt is a larger test dataset which contains 3000 instances.